CVE-2026-32217: CWE-532: Insertion of Sensitive Information into Log File in Microsoft Windows 10 Version 1607

 Technical Summary

-This vulnerability involves the insertion of sensitive information into a log file within the Windows Kernel on Windows 10 Version 1607 (build 10.0.14393.0).
+This vulnerability (CVE-2026-32217) involves the insertion of sensitive information into log files by the Windows Kernel in Windows 10 Version 1607 (build 10.0.14393.0).
 An authorized attacker with local access can exploit this to disclose sensitive information.
-The vulnerability is tracked as CWE-532 (Insertion of Sensitive Information into Log File).
+The vulnerability is classified under CWE-532 (Insertion of Sensitive Information into Log File).
 Microsoft has published an official fix to remediate this issue.

 Potential Impact